Healthy Homes Assessment Thorndon

 Healthy Homes Assessment Services

-Did you be aware that the Healthy Homes Standards came into in force on July 1, 2021?
-The landlords are now required to ensure that their Thorndon rental properties meet the minimum Healthy Homes Standards within 90 days of a new or renewed tenancy, and all private rental properties are required to be completely in compliance by July 1st 2024.
+Did you be aware that the Healthy Homes Standards came into effect on the 1st of July 2021?
+The landlords are now required to ensure their Thorndon rental properties meet the minimum Healthy Homes Standards within 90 days of any renewed or new tenancy and all private rental properties are required to be fully conforming by the 1st July 2024.

-We will assess your rental property to check whether it meets NZ Healthy Homes and Residential Tenancy Acts requirements.
-Following the assessment, we will advise you or your property manager of the tasks needed to be completed. requirements to be completed, and provide a report with all the details required for your Tenancy Agreement’s Healthy Home Statement of Compliance.
+We can assess your rental property and determine whether it is in compliance with the NZ Healthy Homes and Residential Tenancy Acts standards.
+After assessment, we will advise you or your property manager about any tasks needed to be completed. requirements to be done, and offer an assessment report that includes all the information required for your Tenancy Agreement’s Healthy Home Statement of Compliance.

-Failure to meet the obligations to comply with the Healthy Homes Standards is a breach under the Residential Tenancies Act 1986, and any landlord found not conforming to the standards could be held accountable for up to $7,200 plus additional healthy homes relevant fines.
+Failure to comply with the requirements in the Healthy Homes Standards is a violation in the Residential Tenancies Act 1986, and landlords who are not in compliance could face fines of up to $7,200 plus additional healthy homes relevant fines.

-Our company is fully independent assessors of rental properties, as well as fully certified to evaluate both Healthy Homes and Homefit.
+We’re fully independent assessors for rental properties, and are fully certified to assess each of Healthy Homes and Homefit.

 Call Now (04) 280 6779